Making connections

 Plan managers will see:

-• the parts of your plan and budget they manage
+- the parts of your plan and funding components they manage

 Support coordinators and psychosocial recovery coaches see:

-• your goals, budget and funded supports, informal, community and mainstream supports
+- your goals, total budget amount and NDIS supports, informal, community and mainstream supports

-• the parts of your plan and budget they manage
+- the parts of your plan and funding components they manage

 Your my providers will see: